Bernie Sanders Pranked By Russians Posing As Greta Thunberg

 “Let us continue to talk and when you come to the United States I will bring some people together and we can do some interesting things, and if you wanted to make a statement in support of my candidacy and the program we have outlined for climate change, I would be very very appreciative,” Sanders said.

-The Russians then asked Sanders what they should about an upcoming trip they were planning to Russia.
+The Russians then asked Sanders what they should do about an upcoming trip they were planning to Russia.

 “I think what you don’t want to do is simply walk in there and get used,” Sanders said.
 “Russia and [President Vladimir] Putin has been very bad, as far as I know, on climate change.”